"Reading makes me feel excited because I don't know what is going to happen next in the story."

 The lesson series finishes when the child is able to read and write without help, at an appropriate level for their age.

-At St Augustine’s we have two specially trained Reading Recovery teachers.
+At St Augustine’s we have a specially trained Reading Recovery teacher.

 What a Reading Recovery lesson involves